pat-alt/quarto-julia-website/dev/jcon/proposal.md

 ## Notes

-To cover everything we have set out for this presentation we need more than <10 minutes and have therefore decided to submit this for a main talk, despite not presenting any pure Julia developments.
+To cover everything we have set out for this presentation we would ideally need more than <10 minutes and have therefore decided to submit this for a main talk, despite not presenting any pure Julia developments.
 Nonetheless, we would also be happy to consider another track that reviewers might deem more suitable.